Rekkonnect/csharplang/proposals/short-circuit-logical-assignment-operators.md

   ;
 ```

-Both the operators will be the equivalent of assigning the result of the short-circuiting logical operators.
+Both the operators will be the equivalent of assigning the result of the short-circuiting logical operators, only if the operation is fully executed.
+In other words, in `a &&= b`, if `a` is evaluated to `false`, nothing happens, otherwise `b` is evaluated, and its value is assigned to `a`.
+Similarly for `||=`, no further operation will occur if `a` is evaluated to `true`.

 In the example:
 ```csharp
 a = false;
 a &&= ExpensiveOperation();